- Tuesday 8 October 2019

 - Expand Australia's knowledge base and research capability

-- Enhance the scale and focus of research in the Science and Research Priorities.
+- Enhance the scale and focus of research in the Australian Government's Science and Research Priorities.

-To be eligible as a Chief Investigator on a 2019 Discovery Project you must, at 1 January 2019:
+To be eligible as a Chief Investigator on a 2021 Discovery Project you must, at 1 January 2021 and for the project activity period:

 a. be an employee for at least 0.2 FTE at an Eligible Organisation; or

-b. be a holder of an Emeritus Appointment at an Eligible Organisation.
+b. be a holder of an honorary academic appointment at an Eligible Organisation (as defined by the ARC) at an Eligible Organisation..

-Emeritus Appointment means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the Proposal.
-These positions are typically held by former academic staff members who continue to have an ongoing relationship with the institution.
-For ARC purposes this relationship must include access to research support comparable to employees.
-The person would not be considered to hold an Emeritus Appointment if they hold a substantive, paid position elsewhere.
+Honorary academic appointment means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the application.
+For ARC purposes this relationship must include access to research support comparable to employees e.g. an emeritus appointment.
+The person would not be considered to hold an honorary academic appointment if they hold a substantive, paid position elsewhere.

 Statements on Progress for ARC-funded projects: